Somerset Armed Forces Day

 We’re lucky to have a hard-working team of volunteers who have dedicated their own time to put on a successful, family event to celebrate our Armed Forces.

-Back in 2019 a small group from the veterans community which meet each month at Vivary Park Golf Course clubhouse as part of the veterans breakfast club chatted about putting on a Taunton Armed Forces day, within a little under 3 months Wilton Lands next to Vivary Park was filled with displays, performers and local stalls.
+Back in 2019 a small group from the veterans community which meet each month at Vivary Park Golf Course clubhouse as part of the veterans breakfast club chatted about putting on an Armed Forces day, within a little under 3 months Wilton Lands next to Vivary Park was filled with displays, performers and local stalls.
 The sun was out and over 3000 visitors had a great day out.

 Ed Cullen